The Muse Workspace

 “Please save the above Main Character Progressions we just worked out to this Storyform.”

-If this is a new narrative aspect, Muse will first confirm that you want to create the new item.
+If this is a new Narrative Aspect, Muse will first confirm that you want to create the new item.
 If the aspect already exists within the context you specify, Muse will ask if you want to overwrite the existing information, blend in your new input with the old, or simply cancel the request.

 Chat with Muse as if Talking to a Writing Partner